mowlai/Comprehensive-Soccer-Analysis/README.md

 ![Soccer Analytics](https://camo.githubusercontent.com/46e9590888342348290008d161002e62b31e25a7/68747470733a2f2f7777772e63756d6265726c616e64796d63612e6f72672f75706c6f6164732f352f322f322f332f35323233353237392f736f636365722d666f6f7462616c6c2d73756e7365742d312d31303234783535335f6f7269672e6a7067)

-The goal of this assignment is to perform an analysis on the largest open collection of soccer-logs ever released, collected by [Wyscout] (https://wyscout.com/) containing all the spatio-temporal events (passes, shots, fouls, etc.)
+The purpose of the project is to perform an analysis on the largest open collection of soccer-logs ever released, collected by [Wyscout] (https://wyscout.com/) containing all the spatio-temporal events (passes, shots, fouls, etc.)

-The repository consists of the following file:
+The repository consists in the following file:
 1. __`main.ipynb`__:
 	> A Jupyter notebook which provides the solutions to all research questions.